lobrien45/strobe-web/README.md

 ## Authentication

-Auth state is managed by `AuthContext` (`src/contexts/AuthContext/AuthContext.jsx`), using a reducer with two actions:
+Auth state is managed by `UserContext` (`src/contexts/AuthContext/UserContext.jsx`), using a reducer with two actions:

 - `LOGIN_SUCCESS` — stores the logged-in user and auth token, persisted to `localStorage` (`strobe_user`, `strobe_token`).
 - `LOGOUT` — clears user and token from both state and `localStorage`.